AvinashSuthar/avinashsuthar-sso/README.md

-# TypeScript Note App
+# SSO Authentication Service

-A simple note-taking REST API built with Node.js, TypeScript, Express, Mongoose, and MongoDB.
+This application is built to provide Single Sign-On (SSO) authentication for your website.
+It uses Node.js, TypeScript, Express, Mongoose, and MongoDB to manage user authentication securely and efficiently.

 ## Features

-- Create, read, update, and delete notes
+- Single Sign-On (SSO) authentication for your website
-- TypeScript for type safety
+- Secure user management with MongoDB
-- MongoDB for data storage
+- Built with TypeScript for type safety

 ## Setup